chienleow/chienleow.github.io/_posts/2020-05-10-e-commerce_cli_project.markdown

 ---
 layout: post
-title:      "E-commerce CLI Project"
+title:      "Tips for CLI Project"
 date:       2020-05-10 23:52:32 -0400
 permalink:  e-commerce_cli_project
 ---

-When I was brainstorming ideas for my first ever coding project, I thought of creating something that I am passionate about, which is an e-commerce app.
-With my previous experience in the e-commerce industry, I am aware of the reality that e-commerce is growing rapidly in the past few years and will continue developing.
-I am keen to provide an app with easy navigation and reliable information that will benefit the e-commerce sellers especially small business owners.

-I found myself in a clueless position when first planning my CLI project.
-I had decided to learn and use an API for my project.
-API was completely new to me as the labs I had just finished were all about scraping and the videos I watched on Learn Instruct were mostly about scraping as well.
+Are you stuck while planning your CLI Project?
+Are you feeling clueless like I was?
 These are a few tips that got me through the process (ps. memes included for a good laugh).

 **1. Start with Planning**